Glad-Labs/glad-labs-codebase/docs/components/oversight-hub/README.md

 # 📊 Oversight Hub (React)

-> Admin dashboard for monitoring and managing the GLAD Labs platform
+> Admin dashboard for monitoring and managing the Glad Labs platform

 ## 📍 Location